 1 hour and 10 minutes to make 9 servings

-1/4 c pineapple juice (increase non-dairy milk if omitting)
+1/2 c reserved pineapple juice (increase non-dairy milk if omitting)

-2) In a bowl, stir together the flour mix, the baking powder, and salt.
-Cut in the remaining 1/3 c coconut oil, the nondairy milk, the pineapple juice (if using) and 2-3 eggs.
+2) In a bowl, stir together the flour mix, sweetener, the baking powder, and salt.
+Add in the oil, the nondairy milk and/or pineapple juice, and 2-3 eggs.
 Beat lumps out of the batter with an electric mixer on high, about 3 minutes, scraping bowl 2-3 times.
 Pour batter over the topping mix that’s on the bottom of the pan.

 3) Bake 55 minutes or until a toothpick inserted in center comes out clean.
-Immediately place a heatproof serving plate (I used my pizza pan) upside down over the cake’s pan.
+Immediately place a heatproof serving plate upside down over the cake’s pan.
 Quickly flip over the plate and the pan.
-May need to gently bang on the pan to get the cake to fall off it onto the plate upside down.
+You may need to gently bang on the pan to get the cake to fall off it onto the plate upside down.
 Leave the pan on over the plate to let the caramelized sugar-oil mix drizzle down; you may need to scrape some off.
-It’s suggested to serve cake warm but it is delicious cold, too..
+Note I used a pizza pan as the serving plate before I bought a cake box that includes a serving plate.
+Cake tastes best warm but it is delicious cold, too.

 Adapted from the classic Betty Crocker recipe.